saikrishnayadav764/Rock-Paper-Scissors/README.md

 - Start up the app using `npm start`
 </details>

-### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

 The app must have the following functionalities

-- When you click on the **Rules** button, it should trigger a popup, and rules image should be displayed
+- When we click on the **Rules** button, it  triggers a popup, and rules image will be displayed
-- Initially, the score displayed should be `0`
+- Initially, the score displayed will be `0`
 - The App is provided with `choicesList`.
 It consists of a list of choice objects with the following properties in each choice object

   |   Key    | Data Type |